-Santan, 10, is in fourth grade, and has recently transitioned with her mother and sister from homelessness to permanent housing.
-Her mother shared that Santana passionately discussed the effects the pandemic has had on their lives.
-She reflects on their struggles and how they could still be homeless and living in a car if someone had not reached out to help them.
+Santana, at age 10 in fourth grade, recently transitioned with her mother and sister from homelessness to permanent housing.
+Her mother shared that Santana passionately discussed the effects the pandemic had on their lives.
+She reflected on their struggles and how they could still be homeless and living in a car if someone had not reached out to help them.
 Santana wanted to help make a difference for people who are homeless, as she had been.
 She told her mother those without permanent housing could stay healthy, and avoid contracting COVID-19, if they had more food and hygiene items.
 She asked her mother and sister for help going into the city to collect cans.
-She uses the money they earn by selling them to buy food and toiletries.
-She and her family pack these goods into care kits and deliver them to people who are homeless in her community.
-Over time, this work has become a passion, and she prioritizes can collection every weekend.
-Her dream to be of service has become real.
+She used the money they earned by selling them to buy food and toiletries.
+She and her family packed these goods into care kits and delivered them to people who were homeless in her community.
+Over time, this work became a passion and she prioritized can collection every weekend.
+Her dream to be of service became real.
 She prays now more young people will support her in making a positive difference.